 For new matters, please visit work.

-In this week’s column, California Sports Lawyer® CEO and Managing Attorney Jeremy M. Evans reflects on changes in sports management governance, power, and decision-making.
+In this week’s column, California Sports Lawyer® CEO and Managing Attorney Jeremy M. Evans analyzes how the growing stadium technology arms race is transforming sports business, fan engagement, media strategy, and venue development across professional and collegiate athletics.

-In this week’s column, California Sports Lawyer® CEO and Managing Attorney Jeremy M. Evans examining the evolving intersection of antitrust law, athlete power, and the business of sports.
+In this week’s column, California Sports Lawyer® CEO and Managing Attorney Jeremy M. Evans examines the growing scale of major sports events and makes the case for smarter deal structures between leagues and host cities.